-With the holiday highs behind us and seasonal weather unpredictable, many families (mine included), are looking for ways to entertain indoors.
+With the seasonal weather unpredictable, many families (mine included), are looking for ways to entertain indoors.
 Luckily Saskatoon has many options.
 Here are five fun indoor places to go be a kid with your kids, or significant other, or alone…we don’t judge.

-A favourite for toddlers to 12 year olds, Flynn’s Forest in the Sutherland neighbourhood, is a super entertaining indoor playground.
+A favourite for toddlers to 12-year-olds, Flynn’s Forest in the Sutherland neighborhood is a super entertaining indoor playground.
 Themed as a forest with adorable foxes lurking about, the play structure has multiple areas that suit kids of varying abilities, and challenges them as they grow.
 It also gets them nice and sweaty as they freely run around testing out the various areas that encourage exploration and imagination.

 Some of the most popular areas are the ever-changing interactive game floor and the tube slides.
 Laura Debusschere, who owns Flynn’s Forest along with her husband Mark, told me that their triple slide is not only popular with young children, but with adults as well.
 While I didn’t get a photo of myself beating my son down the slide, believe me it happened, and I’m still gloating.

 If you can walk, you can rock climb at Grip It.
 Or so says owner Jay Holowach as I nervously get ready to try out their easy-to-use auto belays with my kids.

 Their nine auto belays are the perfect way for those new to rock climbing to get their feet wet or at least off the floor.
 There were people of all ages at Grip It when we tested it out, some in the bouldering room, some in the towers, which go as high as 50’ and are changed up every six months (I’ll have to work my way up to that), and some in the auto belay room for beginners like my kids and me.